EnterpriseCharacteristicsESSnetBigData/StarterKit/README.md

 The current folder has the following directories:
   - src \- source code of the modules
     - URLsFinder.py \- defines methods for finding enterprise URLs with the help of the search engine [Duck Duck Go](https://duckduckgo.com "The best search engine for privacy").
-    - URLsFinderPrepare.py \- defines methods for determining the correct enterprise URLs among all found URLs by using machine learning (logistic regression).
+    - URLsFinderPrepare.py \- defines methods for determining the correct enterprise URLs among all found URLs by using machine learning
+ (logistic regression).
     - StarterKitLogging.py (optional use) \- defines methods for storing log records for the URL finder.
+    - SocialMediaPresenceCollector.py \- Source code for finding social media links
+    - DomainScraper.py \- Source code for the URLScraper
   - URLsFinder
     - URLs_Finder_Starter_Kit.ipynb \- Manual on how to use the library for URL finding
     - scrape_data \- Destination folder for scraped data